-Roxie Roker worked in a variety of genres and built up a diverse and reputable career.
-She had an early role on the television special "Change at 125th Street" (1973-74).
-In the beginning of her career, Roker acted in films like "The Bermuda Triangle" (1978).
-She additionally landed roles in the TV movies "Billy: Portrait of a Street Kid" (1977-78) and "Making of a Male Model" (1983-84).
-Several more television roles followed in the eighties, including stints on "Murder, She Wrote" (1984-1996) and "A Different World" (1987-1993).
-She also appeared in the TV special "The Celebrity and the Arcade Kid" (1983-84).
-She also had a part in the TV miniseries "Roots" ().
-She also appeared as Mom in "Penny Ante" (1990).
-She held additional roles in television including a part on "Hangin' With Mr. Cooper" (1992-97).
-Roker last appeared in "The Day My Kid Went Punk" (1987-88).
-Roker was married to Sy Kravitz and had one son, Lenny Kravitz.
-Roxie Roker passed away in December 1995 at the age of 66.
+Roxie Roker was an actress who had a successful Hollywood career.
+In 1967, she hosted "Inside Bedford-Stuyvesant."
+In 1974, she appeared in the Broadway production of "The River Niger."
+She had an early role on the television special "Change at 125th Street" (CBS, 1973-74).
+She also appeared in the TV movie "Billy: Portrait of a Street Kid" (CBS, 1977-78).
+She also was featured in the miniseries "Roots" (1976-78).
+Roker began her entertainment career acting in films like the Donald Albee drama "The Bermuda Triangle" (1978).
+Several more television roles followed in the eighties, including stints on "Murder, She Wrote" (CBS, 1984-1996) and "A Different World" (NBC, 1987-1993).
+Her work around this time also included a part on the TV movie "Making of a Male Model" (ABC, 1983-84).
+She also appeared in the TV special "The Celebrity and the Arcade Kid" (ABC, 1983-84).
+Additionally, she appeared on the television special "The Day My Kid Went Punk" (ABC, 1987-88).
+She held additional roles in television including a part on "Hangin' With Mr. Cooper" (ABC, 1992-97).
+Roker last worked on "Cosmic Slop" (HBO, 1994-95).
+Roker was married to Sy Kravitz.
+The couple had one son, Lenny Kravitz.
+Roker passed away in December 1995 at the age of 66.